Chinese and US aircraft in 'unsafe' encounter

 "The Department of Defense and US Pacific Command are always concerned about unsafe interactions with Chinese military forces," he added.
 "We will address the issue in appropriate diplomatic and military channels."

-A second official said that the American P-3 had to alter course in order to ensure that there wasn't an aerial collision.
+A second official said that the American P-3 had to alter course to ensure that there wasn't an aerial collision.

 While the Navy considers the encounter to be "unsafe," it does not assess that any malign intent was behind the incident, though the event was considered serious enough to be raised up the chain of command.